Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Empirical Analysis of the Pre-trial Risk Assessment

-Another key component of the the PSA-DMF framework is the overall recommendation given by the DMF matrix (see Figure~\ref{fig:dmf_matrix}).
-This aggregates the FTA and NCA scores into a single recommendation on assigning a signature bond versus cash bail.
-We now consider constructing a new DMF matrix based on the FTA and NCA scores, which we combine into a vector $(x_{\text{fta}}, x_{\text{nca}}) \in \{1,\ldots,6\}^2$.
-We restrict our analysis to the 1,544 cases that used the DMF matrix rather than those that cash bail was automatically assigned.
+Finally, we analyze the overall recommendation given by the DMF matrix (see Figure~\ref{fig:dmf_matrix}).
+This aggregates the FTA and NCA scores into an overall recommendation on the level of cash bail and pre-trial supervision and monitoring conditions.
+Below, we focus on using the absence of an NVCA as the primary outcome.